OCA/website/website_breadcrumb/README.rst

 To configure the shown breadcrumbs, you need to:

+#.
+Enable developer mode.
-* Go to *Website Admin > Configuration* and click on "Configure website menus".
+#.
+Go to *Website Admin > Configuration > Settings > Menu >
+   Configure website menus".
+#.
+Remove the website grouping from the filter if it is set.
-* Edit any menu there.
+#.
+Edit any menu there.

 Keep in mind that: